similanklinsmith/miniapp-example/README.md

    ![config](./public/instruction/4.png)

 5. **View Your Deployed Mini App**
-   - After deployment, click on the provided preview URL to view your live Mini App.
+   - After deployment, click on the provided "Domains" URL to view your app.

    ![dashboard](./public/instruction/5.png)